We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some shampoos are specifically designed to be gentle on your hair and to stimulate the hair follicles.
 While some shampoos contain chemicals that strip sebum (oil) from your scalp and can be harsher on the hair, others may help stimulate hair growth.

 The active ingredient in these shampoos is ketoconazole.
+Research from 2020 suggests that it can promote hair growth in many cases.

-Low-level light therapy
+Low level light therapy

 The researchers suggest that the light sends a signal to your cells to begin the anagen (growth) phase of hair follicles.